 Another glacier-related highlight of the park is the "Avenue of the Glaciers" or "Glacier Alley," where the word "avenue" or "alley" is used in a figurative sense - describing part of the north-west arm of the Beagle Channel where it is possible to view several glaciers along the north shore.

-Named after European countries (including Spain, France, Holland, Germany and Italy), these glaciers flow from the Darwin Mountains into the ocean.
-These glaciers are: España, Romanche, Alemania (also known as Roncagli), Italia, Francia and Holanda.
+Named after European countries (including Spain, France, Holland, Germany, and Italy), these glaciers flow from the Darwin Mountains into the ocean.
+These glaciers are España, Romanche, Alemania (also known as Roncagli), Italia, Francia, and Holanda.

 Seabirds include the southern royal albatross (diomedea epomophora), the Magellanic woodpecker (campephilus magellanicus), the white-crested elaenia (elaenia albiceps), the cormorant, the austral thrush (turdus falcklandii) or Magellan thrush, among many others.

 This ecoregion corresponds to one of the unique areas where non-fragmented or altered temperate forests are conserved.
-The Archipelago of Cabo de Hornos is one of the few insular groups that remain free of human impact.
+The Archipelago of Cabo de Hornos is one of the few insular groups free of human impact.

-Recent analysis has shown that the sub-antarctic ecoregion of Magellanic Chile includes the greatest diversity of non-vascular floral species in Chile, and constitutes a hotspot of bryophyte diversity.
+Recent analysis has shown that the sub-antarctic ecoregion of Magellanic Chile includes the greatest diversity of non-vascular floral species in Chile and constitutes a hotspot of bryophyte diversity.

 The region to the south of 50°S also represents a hotspot of invertebrate and marine mammal diversity, with cetaceans such as the Peale's dolphin (Lagenorhynchus australis) and black dolphin (Cephalorhynchus eutropia), and occasional visits by killer whales (Orcinus orca) and antarctic minke whales (Balaenoptera bonaerensis).
-The presence of penguins are remarkable, principally the Magellanic penguin (Spheniscus magellanicus) and the rockhopper penguin (Eudyptes crestatus).
+The presence of penguins is remarkable, principally the Magellanic penguin (Spheniscus magellanicus) and the rockhopper penguin (Eudyptes crestatus).